 Inbound DMARC

 The recommended configuration for this policy is “Allow the sending domain’s DMARC policy to determine whether or not to block messages.“.
-You need to click on this option to let ProofPoint make decisions based on your DMARC policy.
+You must click on this option to let ProofPoint decide based on your DMARC policy.

 But if “Ignore the sending domain’s DMARC policy, but log the result” is chosen, messages that fail the DMARC check will be passed through the system.
 The result will be logged in logs and in the message’s header.